 If you need to provide 32-bit client access for an application, you must install the Zen Client 64bit first, and then add Zen Client Access 32-bit.
-The installation steps are the same except for the pre- and post-installation scripts, as described below.
 Note that 32-bit client access does not apply to Raspbian systems.